SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

 4. You’ll learn much more from reproducing the attack compared to reading post-mortems.
 5. Improve your overall Solidity ”Kung Fu“.

-## Some Need-to-knows Before Reproducing Transactions
+### Some Need-to-knows Before Reproducing Transactions

-Understanding of
-1. common attack modes.
+1. Understanding of common attack modes.
 Which we have curated in [DeFiVulnLabs](https://github.com/SunWeb3Sec/DeFiVulnLabs).
-2. basic DeFi mechanisms including how smart contracts interact with each other.
+2. Understanding of basic DeFi mechanisms including how smart contracts interact with each other.

 ### DeFi Oracle Introduction